Railway Arch Costs: What You'll Really Pay in 2026

 Key insight: Business rates add approximately 35% on top of the base rent for this arch.
 The headline rent of £5,830/month becomes £9,420/month once all occupation costs are included — a 62% increase over the advertised figure.

-Average rents per square foot per annum across major arch clusters
+Average rents per square foot per annum across major arch clusters.
+Source: The Arch Company, Places for London, Rightmove Commercial, ArchLet research (2025–2026).

 London